This is the most definitive guide on Amazon affiliate niche sites & Amazon Affiliate Marketing you’ll find online.

 Where else is better to get product ideas from rather than the seller themselves, Amazon.
 Go through the product categories in the niche that you want to rank in.
 Check the sub-categories as well while you’re at it.
 Does it seem interesting to you?
 Are there enough products to build your niche site around?

 For example, If you go to the Camping & Hiking category, you will see a page similar to the image below, with sub-categories on the left side:

 You can get very specific niche ideas from here.
-For example, You can select camp kitchen and check different products to get the product ideas and start building your blog and writing about that.
+For example, You can select the camp kitchen and check different products to get the product ideas and start building your blog and writing about that.